What is an Add-Back? Understanding Adjusted EBITDA

 How can one support considering an expense as an add-back?

-- Business owners find add-backs on the profit and loss or income statements rather than the balance sheet.
+Business owners often make the mistake of finding add-backs on the profit and loss statement or the income statement, rather than the balance sheet.
 Disbursements come out of profits that have already been “booked.”
-If an expense wasn’t a P&L line item, it cannot be “added back.”
+If an expense wasn’t a P&L line item, then it cannot be “added back.”

-- Collaborate with your CPA to generate a General Ledger Report containing the expenses for the add-back being used.
+Collaborate with your CPA to potentially generate a General Ledger Report that contains the details on the expenses for the add-back being used.

-- Explain why this cost will not be incurred for the new business owner.
+Be able to explain and justify why this cost will not occur for the new business owner.

-- Accrual accounting may show your business in a better light than cash-based accounting.
-Look at your financials to get the best picture of your business.
+Accrual accounting may show your business in a better light than cash-based accounting.
+Look at your financials both ways to get the best picture of your business.

 M&A Advisory Firms and Private Equity